Lend a hand: Is voluntourism the right thing to do?

 Mon 20 Feb 2017

 We look at different opinions on the voluntary controversy, as well as the differing tactics with which their organisations tackle the industry's dark side.
 Based on our two experts' advice, we lay out the steps you can take to avoid an inauthentic experience that hurts, rather than helps, a cause you sought to serve.

 Introducing the volunteering industry insiders

 Steve Gwenin, CEO at GVI (who has worked on projects in Fiji, Costa Rica, Laos and Mexico among others), reckons you have to be project-wise when it comes to booking a volunteering experience.
-GVI has run community and conservation development projects since 1998 and partners with charities such as Save the Children and the WWF.
+GVI has run community and conservation development projects since 1998 and partners with Save the Children and the WWF.